microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/docs/more-labs/04-scan-advanced.md

     4. **Run All**: Execute all cells sequentially
     5. **Explore Outputs**: Review the results as baseline and advanced scans execute

-**About Cora - Zava Hardware Store AI Assistant:**
+!!! quote "**About Cora - Zava Hardware Store AI Assistant:**"

     Cora is an AI shopping assistant with access to 50+ real products including paint, power tools, hand tools, hardware, electrical, and plumbing supplies.
 The agent provides product information, pricing, inventory levels, and customer loyalty discounts (Bronze 5%, Silver 10%, Gold 15%, Platinum 20%).

-**Key steps in the notebook:**
+## What You'll Do

 1. Review red teaming concepts and Map-Measure-Manage framework
 2. Create Cora agent with Zava's 47-file product catalog